 [K8s] Deploying Nginx + PHP-FPM on K8s and accessing it with your own domain

-I'm Shirasaka from the System Solutions Department, and I can't stop my body from getting bulky from weight training.
+This is Shirasaka from the Systems Solutions Department, and I can't stop my body from getting bigger from weight training.

-Kubernetes (K8s) It seems convenient, but also seems difficult.
+It seems convenient, but it also seems kind of difficult, doesn't it?
+To be honest,

-I haven't had many opportunities to get involved, and every time I have, I've found it difficult, so I decided to take this opportunity to learn more.
+I haven't had many opportunities to really get involved with it, and every time I have, I've found it difficult, so I decided to take this opportunity to study it.

 The configuration and requirements I created are listed below, and I think you'll see them quite often.